A Tutorial on 5G Positioning: Fundamentals of Wireless Positioning

-A major problem for \ac{TOF}-based localization is that a precise measurement of $t_{\text{tx},i}$ must be available at the receiver side, and the internal clocks of transmitter and receiver must be synchronized~\cite{Serpedin:M11}.
-Typically, the clock of the \ac{UE} has a poorer quality compared to the one of the \ac{BS}, thus it can introduce large errors in the \ac{TOF} measurement.
+A major problem for \ac{TOF}-based localization is that a precise measurement of $t_{\text{tx},i}$ must be available at the \ac{Rx} side, and the internal clocks of \ac{Tx} and \ac{Rx} must be synchronized~\cite{Serpedin:M11}.
+Typically, the clock of the \ac{UE} has a poorer quality compared to the one of the \ac{BS}; thus, it can introduce large errors in the \ac{TOF} measurement.
 To bypass the low quality of \ac{UE} hardware, \ac{TDOA} measurements can be used.